Overview

 • Read-Only Access: The integration provides read-only access to prevent accidental modifications

-• Revocable Access: You can revoke access at any time through Azure portal
+• Revocable Access: You can revoke access at any time through Azure portal or SharePoint admin center

 • Audit Trail: All access is logged in both Azure and Rogue for compliance